Pick the Best Writing Style Guide for Your Projects

 AP, APA, MLA, or CMS?

-- MLA: The Modern Language Association style is almost exclusively used in the academic world and applies mostly to literature and humanities.
+The Modern Language Association style is almost exclusively used in the academic world.
+It applies mostly to literature and humanities.

-- Turabian: Turabian style is named after the book’s author, Kate Turabian, and focuses on style in research work.
-It is used for the research or academic arm of many subjects.
-In fact, many grad and undergrad students will be directed to use Turabian despite the availability of another system in their discipline.
+Turabian style is named after the book’s author, Kate Turabian.
+It focuses on research work and is used for the academic arm of many subjects.
+In fact, many grad and undergrad students are directed to use Turabian despite the availability of another system in their discipline.

 - CSE: The Council of Science Editors Manual covers natural sciences and biology.

 - ACS: The American Chemical Society got in on the act with a style guide specifically for chemists.
 Chances are that you already know about this guide if you write about chemistry, but an ACS-style crib sheet is available if you ever need it.

 - ASA: The American Sociological Association has a guide similar to that of APA, although the APA still seems to be more popular, even with more sociological-oriented disciplines.

 - Bluebook: Bluebook citation is used in the legal profession.

 - Harvard Style: Also called the Author-Date style of citation, this isn't actually a fully published guide, but it can be useful with regard to referencing.